 Here are the Sky+ TV bundles:

 - The Original Bundle - gives you more than 35 entertainment channels, including Sky 1, Sky Atlantic, Sky Living, Sky Arts 1 and 2, Syfy, Fox, MTV and Comedy Central.
 That’s on top of the usual Freeview channels, naturally, so around 270 channels altogether.

 - The Variety Bundle - get everything in the Original Bundle, plus over 40 extra news, documentary and kids’ channels, including the Discovery Channel and three Disney channels.

 - The Family Bundle - you get all the channels in the Original and Variety bundles, plus Sky’s 3D channel - imaginatively called Sky 3D - and more than 300 box sets of TV series to watch on demand, including The Wire, 24 and Grey’s Anatomy.
 That's a whopping 350+ channels altogether.

 - The Movies Bundle - pick this and you’ll get the Original Bundle plus all 11 Sky Movies channels.

 - The Sports Bundle - this one gives you the Original Bundle and the all seven Sky Sports channels, showing live Premier League football, every Formula One race and more.

 - The Complete Bundle - as the name implies, it gives you the full whack - basically the Family Bundle with Sky Sports and Sky Movies.

-For the full list of what you get with each TV package, check out our complete guide to Sky TV channels.
+For the full list of what you can watch with each TV package, check out our complete guide to Sky TV channels.

 Sky On Demand and Sky Go